Skip to main content

 Linking a Blueprint to a POS product

-Connect a Blueprint to the POS product that gets sold at the till.
-Without this link, sales won't deduct stock automatically.
+Connect a Blueprint or Modifier Blueprint to the POS product that gets sold at the till.
+Without the link, sales won't deduct stock automatically.

 Linking a Blueprint to a POS product

-Building a Blueprint isn't enough on its own — for sales to actually deduct stock, the Blueprint must be linked to the POS product that gets rung up at the till.
+Building a Blueprint or a Modifier Blueprint isn't enough on its own — for sales to actually deduct stock, it must be linked to the POS product that gets rung up at the till.
 This article covers how to make that connection.

-Without the link: the Blueprint exists but does nothing when a sale happens.
-With the link: every sale of that POS product automatically deducts the Blueprint's components from your inventory.
+Without the link: the Blueprint or Modifier Blueprint exists but does nothing when a sale happens.
+With the link: every sale of that POS product flows into Stash on the next 15-minute sync and triggers the appropriate deduction (or swap).

 Who can do this

-Only Admins can link Blueprints to POS products.
+Only Admins can link Blueprints or Modifier Blueprints to POS products.

 Before you start